-About Those Anniversary Dates:
+About Special Dates:

-Taking one's life is simply counter to the natural order of things.
+Taking one's life is counter to the natural order of things.
 Suicide will remain counter to our expectations and aspirations forever.

 Philosophy and religious views have never been particularly helpful to me.
 Not that they are untrue, but I have found their shelf life is momentary at best and afford little relief.